ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/wednesday/alignment.md

     sbatch bwa.slurm A9014
     sbatch bwa.slurm A9018

-This should take 20-30 minutes.
+This should take about 10 minutes.
 Use 'squeue' to check on your processes:

     squeue -u <your user name>